University Vehicle Use Policy Posted: September 2018

 Are there eligibility requirements for employees to drive on university business?

 You must be at least 18 years old and possess a valid driver's license in good standing.
-Before driving either a fleet or rented vehicle on university business, a driver needs to present his/her driver's license to the Fixed Asset and Purchasing Manager in the Business Office (Fontanne Bostic) to receive driving authorization from the University.
+Before driving either a fleet or rented vehicle on university business, a driver needs to present his/her driver's license to the Transportation Coordinator in the Public Safety Office (Ben Ansted) to receive driving authorization from the University.
 Student employees must also complete safety awareness training before driving on university business - - contact Public Safety.

 What if I have an accident while driving on university business?